 MEET THE AUTHOR

-Cornelius N. Grove‘s mission has been to explain to Americans the historical and cultural reasons for their children’s comparatively mediocre performance in schools and classrooms.
+Cornelius N. Grove‘s mission has been to explain to Americans the historical and cultural reasons for their children’s comparatively mediocre performance in schools.

 I wish I had known the information in your book when I was an early childhood professor.
 I make that statement as a huge compliment to your work!
 I had very little knowledge of East Asian culture.
 Of course, I was aware of the success of Chinese students when compared to American students, but I never heard a satisfactory explanation of why these students were so academically successful.
 Your extensive knowledge of Asian cultural values provides the answer to this question.